IvonneBenitesRodriguez/microverse_mobile_portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ]  - I will add a preserve data functionality in the browser.
+- [ ]  - I will add a presentation video to my porftolio.
 - [ ]  - I will add styles in case I add another element.
-- [ ]  - I will add new images.
+- [ ]  - I will add a languages sections.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->